-Your blog design is important.
+Your blog design and Instagram visuals are important.
 It’s like the cover of your book.
 If it’s boring, an obvious template, or cluttered, it will drive some people away even if your content is great.
 You could either hire a blog designer to create something customized for you, or you could purchase a premium theme to help you stand out online.

 5. How are you writing your posts?

 When I first started my blog, I honestly didn’t know what direction I wanted it to go in or what my “blogging voice” was.
 I wrote a few posts and asked a good friend, who works in marketing, for feedback.
 Something he told me that stayed with me is that if I want to grow my blog, I need to think about my writing from a marketing perspective.
 The posts I had written would probably be appreciated by friends from home or people who knew me, but for anyone else on the internet?
 They were probably a little boring, wordy, and hard to relate to.

 You might have great things you’re saying on your blog, but also consider the way you say them.
 Do you talk as if you’re having a conversation and try to keep people interested and engaged?
 Or do you basically write a diary that’s not very personable?
 I’m not saying the latter is a bad thing to do as a hobby, but it will be hard to grow your blog if people cannot relate to your posts.